smaurice101/readthedocs/docs/source/genai.rst

 TML uses privateGPT containers (discussed below) for secure, fast, and distributed, AI.

 .. attention::
-    #. **These containers are dependent on the NVidia GPU upto CUDA version 12.8 and upto GPU card 5090.**
+    #. **These containers are dependent on the NVidia GPU card up to 5090.**
+    #.
+Containers are compatible with CUDA versions upto 12.8.**
+    # Containers will run on AMD64 and ARM64 chip architectures.
     #.
 They also require `Qdrant Vector DB <https://qdrant.tech/>`_
        - Here is the Qdrant Docker Run Command to Install Qdrant Vector DB locally with TML integration:
           .. code-block::